Inference for the Case Probability in High-dimensional Logistic Regression: Numerical Studies

-We compare the proposed LiVE estimator with the following state-of-the-art methods. \begin{itemize} \item {\bf Plug-in Lasso.} We estimate $\xnew^{\intercal}{\beta}$ by $\xnew^{\intercal}\widehat{\beta}$ with $\widehat{\beta}$ denoting the penalized logistic regression estimator in \eqref{eq: penalized estimator}. \item {\bf Post-selection method.} First select important predictors through penalized logistic regression estimator $\widehat{\beta}$ in \eqref{eq: penalized estimator} and then fit a standard logistic regression with the selected predictors.
+We compare our proposed LiVE estimator with the following state-of-the-art methods. \begin{itemize} \item {\bf Plug-in Lasso.} Estimate $\xnew^{\intercal}{\beta}$ by $\xnew^{\intercal}\widehat{\beta}$ with $\widehat{\beta}$ denoting the penalized estimator in \eqref{eq: penalized estimator}. \item {\bf Post-selection method.} First select important predictors through penalized logistic regression estimator $\widehat{\beta}$ in \eqref{eq: penalized estimator} and then fit a standard logistic regression with the selected predictors.
 The post-selection estimator $\widehat{\beta}_{\rm PL}\in \mathbf{R}^{p}$ is used to estimate $\xnew^{\intercal}\beta$ by $\xnew^{\intercal}\widehat{\beta}_{\rm PL}$.
-The variance of this post-selection estimator $\xnew^{\intercal}\widehat{\beta}_{\rm PL}$ can be obtained by the inference results in the classical low-dimensional logistic regression, denoted by $\widehat{\mathrm{V}}_{\rm PL}$. \item {\bf Plug-in \texttt{hdi} \citep{dezeure2015high}.} The R package \texttt{hdi} is implemented to obtain the coordinate debiased Lasso estimator $\widehat{\beta}_{\texttt{hdi}} \in \mathbf{R}^{p}$ and the plug-in estimator $\xnew^{\intercal}\widehat{\beta}_{\texttt{hdi}}$ is used to estimate $\xnew^{\intercal}\beta$, with the variance estimator as $\widehat{\mathrm{V}}_{\texttt{hdi}}$. \item {\bf Plug-in \texttt{WLDP} \citep{ma2018global}.} We compute the debiased lasso estimator $\widehat{\beta}_{\texttt{WLDP}}\in \mathbf{R}^{p}$ by the Weighted LDP algorithm in Table 1 of \citep{ma2018global}.
-The plug-in estimator of $\xnew^{\intercal}\beta$ and the associated variance are given by $\xnew^{T}\widehat{\beta}_{\texttt{WLDP}}$ and $\widehat{\mathrm{V}}_{\texttt{WLDP}}$ respectively. \end{itemize} We compare the above estimators with the proposed LiVE estimator in \eqref{eq: correction} in terms of Root Mean Square Error (RMSE), standard error and bias.
-Since the plug-in Lasso estimator is not useful for CI construction due to its large bias, we compare with Post-selection method, plug-in \texttt{hdi} and \texttt{WLDP}, from the perspectives of CI construction and hypothesis testing \eqref{eq: null hypothesis}.
-Recall that the proposed CI and testing procedure for \eqref{eq: null hypothesis} are implemented as in \eqref{eq: CI} and \eqref{eq: testing}, respectively.
+The variance of this post-selection estimator $\xnew^{\intercal}\widehat{\beta}_{\rm PL}$ can be obtained by the inference results in the classical low-dimensional logistic regression, denoted by $\widehat{\mathrm{V}}_{\rm PL}$. \item {\bf Plug-in \texttt{hdi} \citep{dezeure2015high}.} The R package \texttt{hdi} is implemented to obtain the coordinate debiased Lasso estimator $\widehat{\beta}_{\texttt{hdi}} \in \mathbf{R}^{p}$ and the plug-in estimator $\xnew^{\intercal}\widehat{\beta}_{\texttt{hdi}}$ is used to estimate $\xnew^{\intercal}\beta$, with the variance estimator as $\widehat{\mathrm{V}}_{\texttt{hdi}}$. \item {\bf Plug-in \texttt{WLDP} \citep{ma2018global}.} We compute the debiased lasso estimator $\widehat{\beta}_{\texttt{WLDP}}\in \mathbf{R}^{p}$ by the Weighted LDP algorithm in Table 1 of \cite{ma2018global}.
+The plug-in estimator of $\xnew^{\intercal}\beta$ and the associated variance are given by $\xnew^{\intercal}\widehat{\beta}_{\texttt{WLDP}}$ and $\widehat{\mathrm{V}}_{\texttt{WLDP}}$ respectively. \item {\bf Generalization of Transformation Method \citep{zhu2018linear} in \eqref{eq: transformation}.} \end{itemize} We compare the above estimators with the proposed LiVE estimator in \eqref{eq: correction} in terms of Root Mean Square Error (RMSE), standard error and bias.
+Since the plug-in Lasso estimator is not useful for CI construction due to its large bias, we compare with Post-selection method, plug-in \texttt{hdi}, \texttt{WLDP} and the transformation method, from the perspectives of CI construction and hypothesis testing \eqref{eq: null hypothesis}.
+Recall that our proposed CI and testing procedure for \eqref{eq: null hypothesis} are implemented as in \eqref{eq: CI} and \eqref{eq: testing}, respectively.
 The inference procedures based on post-selection method, plug-in \texttt{hdi} and plug-in weighted \texttt{WLDP} are defined as,